-Bring Your Own Device and Technology

-This information is for Year 6 students and families intending to enrol at Killara High School in 2021 for Year 7.
-Please consider this information to help prepare Year 7 students for a BYOD learning environment at Killara High School.
+Killara High School will implement the NSW Department of Education's Student Bring Your Own Device policy with Years 7 to 11 in 2022.
+Please consider this information to help prepare Year 7 to 11 students with the BYOD learning environment at Killara High School.

-Killara High School acknowledges the importance of harnessing technology for teaching and learning to address the needs of today's students, within an ever-increasing tech-focused society and workforce.
+Killara High School acknowledges the importance of harnessing technology for teaching and learning to address the needs of today's students, within an ever increasing tech-focused society and workforce.